Updated August 23

-The City of Winnipeg and the Winnipeg Transit workers’ union haven’t been able to reach an agreement on a new labour contract since their previous deal expired in January.
+The City of Winnipeg and the Winnipeg Transit workers’ union are at an impasse after being unable to agree on a new labour contract since their previous deal expired in January.

 While the transit union president has denied that there are plans to strike, saying it is “the last thing” they would ever do, halting transit services during the back to school period would prove the most disruptive and place the most pressure on the city to return to the bargaining table.

 If a strike does happen, how will this affect me getting to campus?

 A strike could last anywhere from a couple days to a couple weeks and take multiple forms.

 One option is for bus drivers to continue driving their routes but simply stop collecting bus fares – as happened in May.
 In this case, if you rely on commuting by bus you should be able to get to campus just as you normally do.